Yusuf al-Madani

-Yusuf al-Madani (يوسف المداني; born 1977) is a Yemeni militant who is the current chief of staff of the Houthi-led faction of the Yemeni Armed Forces.
+Yusuf al-Madani (Note: يوسف المداني) (born 1977) is a Yemeni military officer who is the current chief of staff of the Houthi-led faction of the Yemeni Armed Forces.
 He is the brother-in-law of Houthi leader Abdul-Malik al-Houthi, and previously commanded the group's Fifth Regional Corps, which oversaw Yemen's Red Sea coastline.
 He has faced sanctions by the United Nations and various countries over his role in the Yemeni civil war.

 A veteran Houthi commander, he has been involved in wars against the Yemeni government since the outbreak of the Houthi insurgency.
 He is a liaison between the Houthis and Iran and Hezbollah, having held close ties to the Iranian Quds Force leader Qasem Soleimani.
 He is seen as a possible successor to al-Houthi as leader of the Houthi group.

 Early life

-Al-Madani was born to an Imamite family in 1977 in Abu Dawar, Mastaba district, Hajjah Governorate.
+Al-Madani was born to an religious Zaydi family in 1977 in Abu Dawar, Mustaba district, Hajjah Governorate.
 He failed to study in public schools, so his father enrolled him into a religious school in Saada Governorate, where he was taught by Houthi cleric Majd al-Din al-Muayyad.

 He is the middle child of ten siblings.
 His brother, Taha, was a prominent Houthi member who was killed in 2017.